AlexanderJGael/PWA-Text-Editor/readme.md

 4. Open the application in your browser

 ## Deployment
 The application is deployed to Render.
-Visit [Render Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/render/render-deployment-guide) for deployment instructions.

 ## Usage
 1. Open the application in your browser